Arcodiant/StarDocs/docs/topics/ships/components/salvage-components.md

     ![Ship Ports Unlocked](./images/salvage-ports-unlocked.jpg){width=600}

-3. Find the component or weapon on the ship, equip your tractor beam (++5++) and switch it to Detaching/Detachment (++b++).
+3. Find the component or weapon on the ship and equip your tractor beam (++5++).

     ![Tractor Beam - Detach Mode](
         ./images/salvage-tractor-detach.jpg){width=600}

 4. Detach the component with the tractor beam:
-    - Point the tool at the component & enable the beam (++"LMB"++).
+    - Point the tool at the component & enable the beam in Detachment mode (++"RMB"++).
-    - Drag the component with the mouse in the direction indicated by the arrow until it comes loose.
-The scroll wheel can be used to pull or push a component.
+    - Drag the component with the mouse in the direction indicated by the arrow until it comes loose. ++alt+"Scroll Wheel"++ can be used to pull or push a component.

     ![Component Highlighted](
         ./images/salvage-component-highlight.jpg){width=300}
     ![Component Detaching](./images/salvage-component-detach.jpg){width=300}

-5. The component is now detached and can be physically stowed in your ship to sell, or attached to an empty slot on another ship.
+5. The component is now detached and can be physically stowed in your ship, stored via a Freight Elevator to sell, or attached to an empty slot on another ship.

 ??? tip "Where to sell"